yamunmeow/yamun.me/README.md

 ## 🚀 Features

 - ⚡ **Astro-Powered** — Fast, lightweight, and optimized for static or hybrid rendering.
-- 🎨 **Personal Blog & Portfolio** — A mix of journal entries, creative work, and research posts.
+- 🎨 **Personal Blog & Portfolio** — A mix of journal entries, creative work, and research posts formatted as blog posts.
 - 🖼️ **Custom Design** — Tailored layout for showcasing content and visuals.
 - 📱 **Responsive** — Works smoothly across desktop and mobile.
 - 🌩️ **Deploy-Ready** — Supports deployment to Cloudflare.